Rusinas/typical/README.md

 ## Demo

-You can find the demo here: https://rusinas.github.io/typical (works correctly only in Google Chrome)
+You can find the demo here: https://rusinas.github.io/typical (works correctly only in Google Chrome, but has some minor bugs)